didriksg/ML_methods/mnist/README.md

 The model achieves different results based on the hyperparameteres.
 By using 10 epochs, the model already achieves around 99% accuracy.
 The most epochs I have tried to train with, was 100, and the model then achieved a 99.58% accuracy on the validation set, and I imagine that the model has converged on this point.

+By getting these results, I used the following hyperparams:
+- **Learning rate:** 0.0005
+- Epochs: 100
+- Batch size: 64

+Augmentation settings:
+- *Maximum rotation angle:* 20 degrees

 #### Random results: